CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 {: .text-center .text-delta }
 SARUMAN'S CHALLENGE DECK

-With Saruman's deck, Glorfindel and a group of Hobbits travel into the civilized confines of GOndor, south of the White Mountains, to rally mannish factions against Sauron's hosts.
+With Saruman's deck, Glorfindel and a group of Hobbits travel into the civilized confines of Gondor, south of the White Mountains, to rally mannish factions against Sauron's hosts.
 The deck relies heavily on attack avoidance.
 The hazards mix is pure Orc/Troll strategy.

 #### Starting Company (2)